TUDelft-books/CSBB-textbook/book/Quarter2/Week2_2.md

 ### Group

-Summary of how you'll keep a lab journal and identify the key things to record in your lab journal for your project.
+Summary of how you will keep a lab journal and identify the key things to record in your lab journal for your project.

 ### Individual